-Following the news that we may see further energy suppliers going out of business this week, Tashema Jackson, consumer champion and energyhelpline.com offers this advice for consumers who may be affected.
+Following the news that we may see further energy suppliers going out of business this week, Tashema Jackson, consumer champion at energyhelpline.com offers this advice for consumers who may be affected.

 1. Your energy supply will not stop